Checkbox Products for Gravity Forms

 Having these checkboxes activate actual product fields makes it easy for you to integrate your form directly with your payment system, rather than running it through extra steps.
 In this example, the customer may have already read the brochure that details the cost of each activity, and the form simply needs to calculate the final total.

-Out of the box, Gravity Forms does not support checkbox products.
-Simple story… they’re not as simple to implement as a default product option as they seem.
+Out of the box, however, the Gravity Forms plugin does not support checkbox products.
+Despite seeming like a quick fix, they’re not as simple to implement as a default product option as they seem.

 We will use a simple Checkbox Field to act as a “controller”.
 Each checkbox will correspond to a Single Product Field on the form.
 When the checkbox is checked, the corresponding Single Product Field is enabled via conditional logic.